AlexMihai1804/AutoWatering/docs/ble-api/characteristics/ENHANCED_STRUCTS_INTERNAL.md

 **Important:** Skip logic only applies to channels using **TIME or VOLUME watering modes**.
 For FAO-56 automatic modes (`AUTO_QUALITY`, `AUTO_ECO`), the skip flag is never set because FAO-56 already incorporates rainfall data into its ET0-based calculations.
 Applying skip on top of FAO-56 would double-count rain impact.

+### ⚠️ Temperature Compensation Behaviour Notes
+The `temp_compensation` settings (base_temperature, sensitivity, min/max factors) are **per-channel settings**.

+**Important:** Temperature compensation only applies to channels using **TIME or VOLUME watering modes**.
+For FAO-56 automatic modes (`AUTO_QUALITY`, `AUTO_ECO`), temperature compensation is never applied because FAO-56 already incorporates temperature in its ET₀ calculations via Penman-Monteith or Hargreaves-Samani equations.
+Applying compensation on top of FAO-56 would double-count temperature impact.

 Rationale for keeping internal:
 - Exposes many fields not intended for initial mobile client versions
 - Avoids versioning churn while advanced features stabilize